rstudio/rmarkdown/README.md

 This method installs a large number of Haskell depenedencies so might not be desirable.
 You can also obtain a standalone version of pandoc without the dependencies as follows:

-##### RedHat/CentOS 5 & 6
+##### Older Systems (RedHat/CentOS 5 & 6)

-For RedHat based systems you can obtain a standalone version of pandoc v1.12.3 (with no Haskell dependencies) from http://petersen.fedorapeople.org/pandoc-standalone/ as follows:
+For older Linux systems you can obtain a standalone version of pandoc v1.12.3 (with no Haskell dependencies) from http://petersen.fedorapeople.org/pandoc-standalone/ as follows:

 ```
 $ sudo wget -P /etc/yum.repos.d/ http://petersen.fedorapeople.org/pandoc-standalone/pandoc-standalone.repo
 $ yum install pandoc pandoc-citeproc
 ```

-##### Debian/Ubuntu
+##### Newer Systems (Debian/Ubuntu/Fedora)

-For Debian based systems you can make a standalone version of pandoc v1.12.3 available to the system by soft-linking the binaries inclued with RStudio:
+For newer Linux systems you can make a standalone version of pandoc v1.12.3 available to the system by soft-linking the binaries inclued with RStudio:

 ```
 $ sudo ln -s /usr/lib/rstudio/bin/pandoc/pandoc* /usr/local/bin